app2scale/hdmr-opt/README.md

 An example script (Runs adaptive hdmr): `python src/main.py --numSamples 1000 --numVariables 2 --function camel16_2d --min -5 --max 5 --adaptive --epsilon 0.2`

+**UPDATE (11.09.23)**: You can now also use `--x0 2.5 1.5` this x0 variable is added to command line so you can define x0 from command line if you want.

 If adaptive parameter is set, the output file will be additional parameters and will be starting with 'adaptive' key.

 # Web UI Update